marcosvliras/marcosvliras/README.md

 # About Me
+I have a bachelor's degree in Production Engineering, and from the beginning, I knew I would work with technology in some capacity.
+I enjoy learning in detail how things work and acquiring new knowledge.
+I have been involved in multidisciplinary projects in the data field, but my career focus and direction are towards MLOps.

 Currently, I work as a Machine Learning Engineer at [PicPay](https://www.linkedin.com/company/picpay).
-Lately, I've been studying software engineering.

 ## I'm interested in
 - Software Development